zw3rk/mobile-core-log/LOG.md

 and compile this, what actually happens?

 9:21 AM The compiler will first parse the code, turn it into some abstract syntax tree, likely do some transformations on it, and turn it into a lower level representation (also often referred to as “lowering”) a few times until we end up with effectively an assembly printer (or in some cases a direct instruction printer).
 For assembly we can feed that into an assembler (the `as` program), to get a byte stream of instructions.
 These instructions are specific to the CPU we are targeting, so most likely x86_64 or aarch64.
 The computer will load those instruction in chunks into the cache, and then churn through the instructions.
 Again the CPU internally will likely decode the bytes that represent the instructions into some internal representation, but this part we will never see as it’s CPU specific.
-So turn Text into Instructiosn and encode them into sequences of Bytes which the computer loads into the cache and the CPU then runs.
+So turn Text into Instructions and encode them into sequences of Bytes which the computer loads into the cache and the CPU then runs.

 But wait, the CPU is already running our host operating system (Windows, Linux, macOS, ...), how can we have it execute our instructions?

-9:24 If we are writing our own bare metal software/operating system this isn’t much of a problem, there will be some predefined offsets where the comptuer expects to read its first instructions off of, so we’d just need to work with the bootloader to make sure it puts our instructions into the right place.
+9:24 If we are writing our own bare metal software/operating system this isn’t much of a problem, there will be some predefined offsets where the computer expects to read its first instructions off of, so we’d just need to work with the bootloader to make sure it puts our instructions into the right place.
 We can just throw the raw instructions there, and call it a day.
 But for a program running on a host operating system, we need to work with that operating system.

 9:26 Side note, there is the compiler explorer (https://godbolt.org/), which is really helpful if you want to explore how compilers turn applications into assembly.